MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/webinars.md

 *Applies to: Microsoft Cloud App Security*

-These webinars can help you to learn more about the features and capabilities of Microsoft Cloud App Security.
+View this six-part webinar series to learn more about Microsoft Cloud App Security key use cases and deployment best practices to help you better secure your cloud environments.

 To hear about our future webinars and other developments, [join the Cloud App Security community](https://aka.ms/SecurityCommunity).